trychlos/pwix-validity/README.md

 - `entity`: a ReactiveVar which must contain the edited entity document.

     It is expected that the document contains a `DYN` object, with a `records` key.
-The `DYN.records` value is an array of ReactiveVar's which contains a validity record.
+The `DYN.records` value is an array of ReactiveVar's which each contains a validity record.

 - `template`: the name of the Blaze template to be used for records panes.

+    The record panes will receive their data context as:

+    - the data context itself passed to `ValidityTabbed` (and, notably, the `entity` ReactiveVar),

+    - `index`: the index in the `DYN.records` array of the record this pane is expected to manage.

 - `startField`: the name of the field (of the record documents) which contains the starting effect date, defaulting to 'effectStart'